SamuelJayasingh/Universal-Windows-Debloater/README.md

 1. [Download the latest version of the script](https://github.com/SamuelJayasingh/Universal-Windows-Debloater/archive/refs/heads/main.zip), and extract the .ZIP file to your desired location.
 2. Open powershell as an administrator.
 3. Enable powershell execution by entering the following command: `Set-ExecutionPolicy Unrestricted -Force`
 4. In powershell, navigate to the directory where the files were extracted.
-Example: `cd c:\\Win10Debloat`
+Example: `cd c:\\Universal-Windows-Debloater
 5. Enter this into powershell to run the script: `.\Win10Debloat.ps1`
 6. A menu will now open.
 Select either the default or custom setup to continue.

-To run the script without any user input, simply add parameters at the end, example: `.\Win10Debloat.ps1 -RemoveApps -DisableBing`
+To run the script without any user input, simply add parameters at the end, example: `.\Universal Windows Debloater.ps1 -RemoveApps -DisableBing`

 | Parameter | Description |
 | --------- | ----------- |